adriancorrendo/metrica/README.md

-goodness of fit, error metrics, indices, and coefficients accounting for different aspects of the agreement between predicted and observed values, plus some basic visualization functions to assess models performance (e.g. confusion matrix, scatter with regression line;
+goodness of fit, error metrics, indices, and coefficients accounting for different aspects of the agreement between predicted and observed values, plus some basic visualization functions to assess models performance (e.g. scatter with regression line;
-Bland-Altman plot) provided in customizable format (ggplot).
+Bland-Altman plot; confusion matrix) provided in customizable format (ggplot).

-For supervised models, always keep in mind the concept of “cross-validation” since predicted values should ideally come from out-of-bag samples (unseen by training sets) to avoid overestimation of the prediction performance. <br/>
+For supervised models, we urge users to keep in mind the concept of “cross-validation” since predicted values should ideally come from out-of-bag samples (unseen by training sets) to avoid overestimation of the prediction performance. <br/>